civiccc/arcanus/README.md

 ### `diff [ref]`

 Shows a patch diff of what has changed between the current chest and a revision (by default, `HEAD`).
-Assume you are using `git` for source control.
+Assumes you are using `git` for source control.

 This is useful because while the file on disk will have encrypted blobs, this will show the diff of decrypted values, making it easier to verify your